rlexa/configurator/README.md

         ]
     }

-The configuration modules defined in the files are called “beans” in the configuration which is not exactly the same as Java beans – it just shows that Java Spring framework was used as reference for implementation.
+The configuration modules defined in the files are called "beans" in the configuration which is not exactly the same as Java beans – it just shows that Java Spring framework was used as reference for implementation.

 ### Inflating Modules
 Loading of actual runtime type instances is done via inflating configuration modules referenced by an ID.
 The loading of configuration context does not create any instances. **Runtime type instances are created explicitly at inflating time**: